k-byun/azure-docs/articles/virtual-network/create-peering-different-subscriptions.md

 Instead of installing the CLI and its dependencies, you can use the Azure Cloud Shell.
 The Azure Cloud Shell is a free Bash shell that you can run directly within the Azure portal.
 It has the Azure CLI preinstalled and configured to use with your account.
 Select the **Try it** button in the script that follows, which invokes a Cloud Shell that you can log in to your Azure account with.

-1. Open a CLI session and log in to Azure as UserA using the `azure login` command.
+1. Open a CLI session and log in to Azure as UserA using the `az login` command.
 The account you log in with must have the necessary permissions to create a virtual network peering.
 For a list of permissions, see [Virtual network peering permissions](virtual-network-manage-peering.md#permissions).
 2. Copy the following script to a text editor on your PC, replace `<SubscriptionA-Id>` with the ID of SubscriptionA, then copy the modified script, paste it in your CLI session, and press `Enter`.
 If you don't know your subscription Id, enter the `az account show` command.
 The value for **id** in the output is your subscription Id.

     ```azurecli-interactive